 Don’t be afraid to outsource the meal delivery to a delivery service.
 In addition to the fact that this can help with name recognition, it also saves you a lot of work.
-Delivery services such as Thuisbezorgd, Deliveroo and Uber Eats specialize in meal delivery, and they can definitely benefit you in your delivery area.
+Delivery services such as Thuisbezorgd, Deliveroo, and Uber Eats specialize in meal delivery, and they can definitely benefit you in your delivery area.

 If you opt for a delivery service, it is important to know the differences between the services.
 Thuisbezorgd mainly focuses on traditional fast food such as kebabs and pizza.
 Foodora and Deliveroo, on the other hand, also provide meals from some of the higher-quality restaurants.

-Of course you can also choose to have your own staff deliver the meals.
+Of course, you can also choose to have your own staff deliver the meals.
 This allows you to maintain full control over delivery.
 In addition, ordering directly from you instead of from a large delivery company can appear more personal for your customers.

-Step-by-step plan to determine delivery area
+Step-by-step plan to determine a delivery area

 Now that you know what to think about when determining your delivery area, it’s time for some practical tips.
 Below you will find a step-by-step plan on how you, as a restaurant owner, can determine your delivery area:

-- Ask friends or regular customers – who live at different distances – if you can do a one-time delivery, for example to people who are 1, 5 and 10 kilometres away.
+- Ask friends or regular customers – who live at different distances – if you can do a one-time delivery, for example to people who are 1, 5 and 10 kilometers away.
 Ask for honest feedback.